Home » Prague » Black Light Theater, Prague

 With its origins in China, the Black Light Theater has a long history of magical candlelight shows and shadow acts.

-Black Light Theater creates magic on stage with the illusion of flying actors and large objects appearing from nowhere.
+Witness fantasy-esque visuals on stage, like the illusion of flying actors and large objects appearing from nowhere.

-The principle behind the Black Light Theater is the use of ultraviolet light and spotlights to draw the focus of the audience on a particular object or actor.
+The principle behind the Black Light Theater is the use of ultraviolet light and spotlights to draw the audience’s focus on a particular object or actor.

-These actors and objects wear bright colored props and colorful costumes, making them stand out on the dark stage.
+These actors and objects wear bright-coloured props and colourful costumes, making them stand out on the dark stage.

-The whole play is performed in front of a black screen to help focus the light and also hide the actors dressed in black.
+The whole play is performed in front of a black screen to help focus the light and also hide the actors dressed in black or fluorescent.

-Since these actors are wearing black clothes, the audience can’t see them in ultraviolet light, but they can see the magically floating colorful props the actors are carrying.
+Since these actors are wearing black clothes, the audience can’t see them in ultraviolet light, but they can see the magically floating fluorescent props the actors are carrying.

 Here is a video of what to expect in a Black Light Theatre in Prague –